replane-dev/replane/README.md

 - `DATABASE_SSL_CA` – custom SSL/TLS certificate authority (CA) for PostgreSQL connections.
 Use this when connecting to databases that require custom SSL certificates.
 - `DATABASE_MAX_CONNECTIONS` – maximum number of connections in the PostgreSQL connection pool.
 Defaults to `10`.
+- `ALLOWED_EMAIL_DOMAINS` – comma-separated list of email domains allowed for user registration (e.g., `gmail.com,my-company.com`).
+If not set, all email domains are allowed.
+Users with email addresses from other domains will be blocked from signing up.

 ### Error Tracking (Sentry)